 (f) Each traditional council falling within the area of jurisdiction of the kingship or queenship or principal traditional community concerned, must elect one person from the elected members of that council, to serve as a member referred to in paragraph (c)(ii): Provided that where the number of persons so elected are less than the number of members contemplated in paragraph (c)(ii), the traditional councils must each elect one additional person from amongst the elected members of that council: Provided further that where the number of persons so elected exceed the number of members contemplated in paragraph (c)(ii), the persons elected by the traditional councils must elect from amongst themselves the number of persons contemplated in paragraph (c)(ii).

-(3) (a) Before a selection contemplated in subsection (2)(c)(i), the royal family concerned must designate from amongst its members a forum of not less than five and not more than 10 members to assist in the selection.
-The forum contemplated in subsection (2)(a)(i)(bb) must assist the king or queen, principal traditional leader or senior traditional leader with the selection contemplated in subsection (2)(c)(i).
+(3) (a) The forum contemplated in subsection (2)(a)(i)(bb) must assist the king or queen, principal traditional leader or senior traditional leader with the selection contemplated in subsection (2)(c)(i).

 (b) The selection of the members contemplated in subsection (2)(c)(i) by a king or queen, principal traditional leader or senior traditional leader is subject to the concurrence of the forum referred to in paragraph (a).